 "Our marketing is all online," says Peter.
-"We've been using Google AdWords since we first set up and we're still using it today.
+"We've been using search advertising since we first set up and we're still using it today.
 We also advertise and have links on other websites, such as bridal sites and shopping sites to bring people to our website."

 Peter employs someone to help with pay-per-click and search engine optimisation, but he's no novice when it comes to online marketing.
 "We get a lot of business from people finding us in searches.
 You've got to be on the first page."